Absolute profinite rigidity, direct products, and finite presentability: Constructing Grothendieck Pairs in Products of Central Extensions of Hyperbolic Groups

 The subgroups $P_i$ will not be finitely presented in general, even if $G$ is finitely presented (cf.~\cite{B-jems}).

 This criterion extends a well-established train of ideas, which we now explain.
 Grothendieck \cite{Groth} asked if there exist Grothendieck pairs of finitely presented groups.
 This problem was eventually solved by Bridson and Grunewald \cite{BG}.
 Their proof builds on an earlier argument of Platonov and Tavgen \cite{PT} who constructed the first Grothendieck pair of finitely generated groups.
-They did this by appealing to a special case of the following proposition, taking $G$ to be a free group and $Q$ to be Higman's famous example of a 4-generator, 4-relator group with $\widehat{Q}=1$ and $H_2(Q,\Z)=0$.
+They did this by appealing to a special case of the following proposition, taking $G$ to be a free group and $Q$ to be Higman's famous example of a 4-generator, 4-relator group with $\widehat{Q}=1$ and $H_2(Q,\Z)=0$ (see for example \cite[Lemma 2.1 \& Theorem 5.1]{BG} for proofs of both statements).

 \begin{proposition} Let $f:G\to Q$ be an epimorphism of groups, with $G$ finitely generated and $Q$ finitely presented.
 Consider the fibre product $P=\{(g,h) \mid f(g)=f(h)\} < G\times G$.
 Then, \begin{enumerate} \item $P$ is finitely generated; \item if $\widehat{Q}=1$ and $H_2(Q,\Z)=0$, then $P\hookrightarrow G\times G$ induces an isomorphism $\widehat{P}\overset{\cong}\hookrightarrow\widehat{G\times G}$. \end{enumerate} \end{proposition}